 At the time of a faculty member's initial appointment, it is the responsibility of that member's departmental chairperson or division or section head to inform them about the job responsibilities and performance expectations for the position.
 It is also the responsibility of the chairperson, or division or section head to provide relevant information about the criteria for promotion within the department and the School of Medicine and to provide an opportunity for the new faculty member to discuss these criteria.

-In addition, at the time of a faculty member’s initial appointment, the department shall provide copies of, or shall provide electronic access to, the current Rules of the School of Medicine, the Faculty Handbook of the University, and the Standards, Processes, and Procedures Document of the Regents.
+In addition, at the time of a faculty member’s initial appointment, the department shall provide copies of, or shall provide electronic access to, the current Rules of the School of Medicine Administrative Policy Statement 1022, and Campus Administrative Policies 1049 and 1019.
 Each faculty member must be afforded ample opportunity to discuss these documents with the chairperson and other officials of the School and the University.

 All Instructors, Senior Instructors, Assistant Professors and Associate Professors, in all faculty promotion series, will be assigned at least one mentor by the department chair or designee.
 In the case of new appointments, the assignment of mentors may take place prior to the start of the faculty member’s initial appointment but must occur within 3 months of the start of the appointment period.